So, What is Intelligent Automation?

-At Automation Hero, we hear the question “what is intelligent process automation?” pretty often.
-It’s a word we throw around frequently since we offer an intelligent process automation (IPA) solution (one of the most intelligent of its kind, I might add) but many businesses are not caught up on the latest and greatest automation trends.
+At Automation Hero, we hear the question “what is intelligent automation?” pretty often.
+It’s a word we throw around frequently since we offer an intelligent automation (IA) solution (one of the most intelligent of its kind, I might add) but many businesses are not caught up on the latest and greatest automation trends.

 RPA has been around since the late 2000’s and has been making repetitive, click tasks much easier for business workers.
 It can be applied to various manual tasks to increase efficiency and accuracy.
 Some use cases include: screen scraping data collection, document generation, process mapping and other basic workflows.
 However, RPA is vastly limited in its capabilities.

 It performs one action repeatedly without considering nuances or exceptions.
 For example, if an RPA system was programmed to sort red and blue balls, it would be unable to react in the case of a yellow ball.
 Another downside is that every step within an RPA automation must be programmed so making changes to the automation is difficult.